-For this use case, the following cascading connected items can be configured on a JSM portal :
+For this use case, the following cascading connected custom fields can be configured on a JSM portal :

 Asset type, a select list that shows all the asset types available in the Jira asset inventory project